iamdonovan/iamdonovan.github.io/docs/gee/tutorials/getting_started/band_maths.rst

     :align: center
     :alt: the infrared (SWIR2/SWIR1/NIR) false color image added to the map

-The reason for this is that snow and ice have very little reflectance at shortwave infrared wavelengths - as a result, the RGB value for these pixels is very close to (0, 0, 255).
+|br| The reason for this is that snow and ice have very little reflectance at shortwave infrared wavelengths - as a
+result, the RGB value for these pixels is very close to (0, 0, 255).
 We can also see that water, which has very little reflectance at infrared wavelengths, appears almost black, corresponding to an RGB value of (0, 0, 0).
 Meanwhile, the vegetation and other land surfaces are some mixture of blue, green, and yellow -- vegetation typically